justijndepover/laravel-cookie-consent/README.md

 ![dialog](https://raw.githubusercontent.com/justijndepover/laravel-cookie-consent/master/docs/screenshot.png)

 After confirming / denying the cookie bar, the user still has the option to change his preferences

-## Caution
-This application is still in development and could implement breaking changes.
-Please use at your own risk.

 ## Installation
 You can install the package with composer